 The Christ the Redeemer statue was inaugurated on the day of Our Lady of Aparecida, October 12, 1931, by then President of Brazil, Getulio Vargas and Cardinal Dom Sebastiao Leme.

-The original design of the statue of Christ the Redeemer, Brazil, was created by a Brazilian, named Heitor da Silva Costa.
-He was also the engineer in charge of the construction.
-He shared the project with French sculptor Paul Landowski.
+The Brazilian architect and the engineer in charge of the construction, named Heitor da Silva Costa is accredited for the original design of the monument.
+The French sculptor Paul Landowski helped him in building the statue.
 Made of concrete and soapstone, the statue has required major maintenance after being struck by lightning and being defaced in recent history.
 As part of renovations to the site, elevators have been built so visitors can access the statue without climbing up the 220 steps.

 - The statue was constructed from 1926 to 1931, with funds raised from donations.

-- Christ the Redeemer is the most photographed attraction in Brazil.
+- Christ the Redeemer Statue is the most photographed attraction in Brazil.

 Good weather and sunshine are optimal for a visit to the Christ the Redeemer statue.
 Clouds can ruin the breathtaking views and prevent visitors from even seeing the top of the statue.
 September through November are good months to visit because of good weather and smaller crowds.